rendall/icebreakers/QUESTIONS.md

   * What would the title of your autobiography be?
   * What would you like to be known or remembered for?
   * What would your dream house be like?
-  * What’s one frequently used word that you can’t stand?
+  * What's one frequently used word that you can't stand?
-  * What’s one piece of advice you wish you’d gotten sooner?
+  * What's one piece of advice you wish you'd gotten sooner?
-  * What’s something interesting about your family history?
+  * What's something interesting about your family history?
-  * What’s something you are really proud of accomplishing?
+  * What's something you are really proud of accomplishing?
-  * What’s something you love that people wouldn’t expect?
+  * What's something you love that people wouldn't expect?
-  * What’s something you simply could never eat?
+  * What's something you simply could never eat?
-  * What’s the best advice you’ve ever given?
+  * What's the best advice you've ever given?
-  * What’s the best gift you’ve ever given anyone?
-What’s the worst?
+  * What's the best gift you've ever given anyone?
+What's the worst?
-  * What’s the best piece of advice you have ever been given?
+  * What's the best piece of advice you have ever been given?
-  * What’s the craziest thing you have ever done?
+  * What's the craziest thing you have ever done?
-  * What’s the greatest TV show ever made?
+  * What's the greatest TV show ever made?
-  * What’s the last thing you got in “trouble” for?
+  * What's the last thing you got in “trouble” for?
-  * What’s the most binge-able show you’ve ever watched?
+  * What's the most binge-able show you've ever watched?
-  * What’s the most embarrassing thing you ever accidentally messaged to somebody?
+  * What's the most embarrassing thing you ever accidentally messaged to somebody?
-  * What’s the most recent movie you’ve seen, both at home and in theaters?
+  * What's the most recent movie you've seen, both at home and in theaters?
 Would you recommend them?
-  * What’s the scariest movie you’ve ever seen?
+  * What's the scariest movie you've ever seen?
 Funniest?
 Saddest?
-  * What’s the weirdest food you’ve ever eaten?
+  * What's the weirdest food you've ever eaten?
-  * What’s the worst TV show ever made?
+  * What's the worst TV show ever made?
-  * What’s your best scary story?
+  * What's your best scary story?
-  * What’s your biggest fear?
+  * What's your biggest fear?
-  * What’s your caffeinated beverage of choice?
+  * What's your caffeinated beverage of choice?
 Coffee?
 Cola?
 Tea?
-  * What’s your cellphone or computer wallpaper?
+  * What's your cellphone or computer wallpaper?
-  * What’s your dream car?
+  * What's your dream car?
-  * What’s your favorite Disney movie?
+  * What's your favorite Disney movie?
-  * What’s your favorite TV show and why?
+  * What's your favorite TV show and why?
-  * What’s your favorite animated movie?
+  * What's your favorite animated movie?
-  * What’s your favorite board game?
+  * What's your favorite board game?
-  * What’s your favorite childhood holiday tradition?
+  * What's your favorite childhood holiday tradition?
-  * What’s your favorite childhood memory?
+  * What's your favorite childhood memory?
-  * What’s your favorite hobby right now?
-What’s a hobby you’ve always wanted to take up?
+  * What's your favorite hobby right now?
+What's a hobby you've always wanted to take up?
-  * What’s your favorite hobby?
+  * What's your favorite hobby?
-  * What’s your favorite holiday movie?
+  * What's your favorite holiday movie?
-  * What’s your favorite holiday?
-  * What’s your favorite plant?
+  * What's your favorite plant?
-  * What’s your favorite podcast right now?
+  * What's your favorite podcast right now?
-  * What’s your favorite quote?
+  * What's your favorite quote?
-  * What’s your favorite reality TV show?
+  * What's your favorite reality TV show?
-  * What’s your favorite scent?
+  * What's your favorite scent?
-  * What’s your favorite social media platform?
+  * What's your favorite social media platform?
-  * What’s your favorite thing about your job?
+  * What's your favorite thing about your job?
-  * What’s your favorite—or least favorite—holiday song?
+  * What's your favorite—or least favorite—holiday song?
-  * What’s your go-to karaoke song?
+  * What's your go-to karaoke song?
-  * What’s your go-to remote work outfit?
+  * What's your go-to remote work outfit?
-  * What’s your guilty pleasure TV show?
+  * What's your guilty pleasure TV show?
-  * What’s your guilty-pleasure song?
+  * What's your guilty pleasure song?
-  * What’s your most treasured memory?
+  * What's your most treasured memory?
-  * What’s your most-used emoji?
+  * What's your most-used emoji?
-  * What’s your secret talent?
+  * What's your secret talent?
   * When did you last cry in front of another person?
 By yourself?
-  * When you’re not at work, what are your passions?
+  * When you're not at work, what are your passions?
-  * When’s the last time you went somewhere for the first time?
+  * When's the last time you went somewhere for the first time?
   * Where do you work most frequently from at home?
 Your office?
 Your kitchen table?
 The backyard?
 Your bed?
-  * Which actor or actress do you think deserves an Oscar but doesn’t have one yet?
+  * Which actor or actress do you think deserves an Oscar but doesn't have one yet?
   * Which actor would you want to play you in the movie about your life?
   * Which celebrity has your favorite social media presence?
   * Which celebrity was your childhood crush?